Every dog will probably eat cat poop at some point in their life. Gross, right? Although it is unthinkable to us humans, eating...

 Wondering what the differences between dual-pane and single-pane glass are?
 You’re not alone!
-We carry sliding door pet doors with both single-pane and dual-pane glass, so we get lots of questions about how different they really are.
+We carry sliding door pet doors with both single-pane and dual-pane glass for both our aluminum and vinyl doors, so we get lots of questions about how different they really are.

 The choice you make between single and dual-pane glass depends on a few factors including: